Doctor of Education

 Prepare to be sharpened for Great Commission work, ‘as iron sharpens iron,’ by earning a terminal degree while studying with outstanding professors and students at Southeastern.

 Course work is structured in a “modified residency” model that has been approved by the Southern Association of Colleges and Schools (SACS) and the Association of Theological Schools (ATS).
 This approach allows students to keep their current positions in ministry and attend classes with a cohort of educators and ministers who meet with professors during intensives on campus scheduled throughout the year.

-The Ed.D. school year is segmented into quarters, with students meeting on campus twice each quarter.
-This amounts to a total of eight class sessions on campus each year, with each session lasting four days.
+The Ed.D. school year is segmented into quarters, with students meeting on campus once each quarter.
+This amounts to a total of four class sessions on campus each year, with each session lasting six days (Monday-Saturday).
 The first two years of the program are devoted to classroom work, with the final year being set aside for the student’s dissertation.